 Joe DeNucci grew up in Nonantum.
 He parlayed a middleweight boxing career into a 24-year stint as Massachusetts state auditor.
 In 2001, he gave the Boston Globe an example of Lake Talk: "Mush is the earie."
 That means "The guy is listening."

 The lake in Lake Talk is Silver Lake, a water body mostly filled in and now more of a pond in the heart of Nonantum.
 Nonantum is an Indian word meaning ‘blessing’ or ‘prayer.’
 The village was the home of Waban, one of the first Indians converted to Christianity by the Puritan minister John Eliot.

-Noonantum has also been known as Tin Horn, after the large horn used to call workers to the mills; North Village; Silver Lake; and The Lake.
+Nonantum has also been known as Tin Horn, after the large horn used to call workers to the mills; North Village; Silver Lake; and The Lake.

 Nonantum was little more than Yankee farms until the Bemis Mills (the first to use gaslight in America) were built along the Charles River in the late 18th century.
 For 150 years, the center of Nonantum was dominated by wool, cotton and rope mills owned by companies like Nonantum Worsted, Saxony and Silver Lake.

 Waves of European immigrants came to Nonantum to work in the mills.
-They lived in crowded tenements and boarding houses right next to the tall smokestacks of the mills.
+They lived in crowded tenements and boarding houses right next to the tall smokestacks of the factories.
 Sometimes entire families lived in one room.

 The devotion of many of these hardworking fellows to "John Barleycorn" results in many shrewd devices to evade the local liquor-laws.

 Liquor, he wrote, was slyly peddled on Bottle Alley, the nickname for Adams Street.
 It was a raucous, rough-and-tumble district of speakeasies and numbers running shops.